yitaozh/yitaozh.github.io/source/_posts/650D-Zip-line.md

     vector<int> pre;
     vector<int> LIS;
     vector<int> res(m, 0);
+    // do a pre and post order LIS search, in each case,
-    for (int i = 0; i < heights.size(); i++) {
+    // add the order of the queried index to res array for (int i = 0; i < heights.size(); i++) {
         if (queries.contains(i)) {
             for (auto indexHeightPair : queries[i]) {